Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 - Ride Hailing: This is the most common type of ride sharing service, where customers request a ride via an app and a nearby driver picks them up in the growing global ride-sharing market.
 Companies like Uber and Lyft dominate this space.

 - Carpooling: In this service, multiple passengers share a ride going in the same direction.It reduces costs for riders and is more eco friendly.
-Companies like Lyft Line and UberPool offer carpooling options to help reduce the number of vehicles on the road.
+Services like Lyft Line and UberPool offer carpooling options to help reduce the number of vehicles on the road.

 - Ride sharing for Delivery: Beyond transportation, many ride sharing companies offer delivery services, tapping into the growing demand for e-hailing services.
 Uber Eats and DoorDash, for example, allow drivers to deliver food and other products while performing ride hailing services.